teyang-lau/GoogleGame_RecommenderSystem/logsheet.md

 * recommend N games for each game the person likes in evaluate function (alternative method and compare with original method)

+### 2 Feb 2021

+* removed gensim pyLDAvis as it causes Kaggle notebook output's width to be cut off